On the connectivity of the disjointness graph of segments of point sets in general position in the plane: The proof of Theorem

-Note that $a'$ and $b'$ are large with respect to $P'$.
-Let $\TT'$ be the ordered collection of $a'-b'$ pairwise internally disjoint paths of $D(P')$ constructed following the procedure described in the proof of Lemma~\ref{lem:X} (respectively, Lemma~\ref{lem:V}) if $|L|=4$ (respectively, $|L|=2$).
-Then $\TT'$ has at most one path of length $4$, and the remaining paths have length $2$ or $3$.
-We also recall that $|\TT'|\geq \kappa(n)$.
+Note that all the leaves of are in .
+Let be the ordered collection of pairwise internally disjoint paths of constructed following the procedure described in the proof of Lemma~\ref{lem:X} (respectively, Lemma~\ref{lem:V}) if (respectively, ).
+Then has at most one path of length , and the remaining paths have length or .
+We also recall that .